Why Most Leadership Programs Don’t Change Behavior

 In those moments, people often mean it when they say, “I want to lead differently.”

-But wanting to lead differently and the theory versusactually doing and practicing it are not the same thing.
+But wanting to lead differently and actually doing it are not the same thing.

 Not because they’re weak.